 Pies with a Chinese, Vietnamese or Korean Twist

-Swing by the Beaverton Farmers Market on Saturdays to find Hapa Pizza, a food cart that’s getting its own brick-and-mortar shop in winter 2022.
+From their humble beginnings as a vendor at the Beaverton Farmers Market, Beaverton’s Hapa Pizza, is on the rise at its brick-and-mortar space downtown.
+They’ve even earned national acclaim in 2024 on the New York Times’ list of “22 of the Best Pizza Places in the United States.”
 The specialties here are Asian-inspired Neapolitan pizzas — a fusion of cultures just like the family behind the business.
 Try the pizza with Chinese barbecue pork, bok choy, green onions, honey drizzle and Kewpie mayo, or the pho pie with stewed brisket, pho sauce, bean sprouts and more.

 Taco Pizza Fiesta in The Dalles